cyberphone/doc/payments/spc-security-model.md

 payment instruments and associated cryptographic keys.
 - Selection of payment instrument is done by the **User** through card selection in the **Wallet**.
-- State-of-the-art systems like Google Pay,
-*encrypts User authorization data*, reducing PII to an absolute minimum (with respect to the Merchant).
+- State-of-the-art systems like Apple and Google Pay, *encrypts User authorization data*, reducing PII to an absolute minimum (with respect to the Merchant).
 - There are no direct connections to **Issuers** since